core-wg/resource-directory/draft-ietf-core-resource-directory.md

 ## First-Come-First-Remembered: A default policy

-The Fist-Come-First-Remembered policy is provided both as a reference example for a security policy definition, and as a policy that implementations may choose to use as default policy in absence of other configuration.
+The First-Come-First-Remembered policy is provided both as a reference example for a security policy definition, and as a policy that implementations may choose to use as default policy in absence of other configuration.
 It is designed to enable efficient discovery operations even in ad-hoc settings.